kanhua/pypvcell/README.md

 # Pypvcell

 Pypvcell is a library for modelling solar cells.
 This site is still being developing and testing.
-The HTML version of the documentation is not ready yet.
-If you are interested in this project, please Star or Watch this repo to get update.
+If you are interested in this project, please Star or Watch this repo to get updates.

 ## Documentation